semarglproject/semargl/README.md

 NTriples
 --------

-Implementation covered by tests from Jena ARQ project.
+Implementation covered by tests from Jena ARP project.

 Build
 =====